 And that’s just one problem.
 You also have to make some dubious assumptions.
 First, you have to assume that you can unequivocally identify the original victims and their descendants, and the original perpetrators and their descendants.
 How else can you redistribute?
 If you just assume that all whites in the U.S. are to blame for slavery and all blacks are to benefit from reparations for slavery, you’ll be punishing and rewarding people who don’t deserve it.
 Some whites fought against slavery and some blacks collaborated.
 The descendants of those whites don’t deserve to pay restitutions.
 Also, you have to assume that there hasn’t been any genetic exchange between the victims and the thieves, and that’s demonstrably wrong.
 How will you treat the descendants of a child born from a slave and her owner?
 As a victim or a perpetrator, or both?
 That doesn’t make any sense.

 There’s also the point, made by Derek Parfit, that the exact individuals who comprise the descendant generations would not have been born had the initial violation not occurred.
 A state of slavery for instance has enormous consequences for marriage, intercourse etc. In other words, since the descendants would not have been born without the initial violation, in a sense they can be said to have benefited from the violation.
 They now exist, where otherwise they wouldn’t have existed.
-To exist is obviously better than not to exist.
+To exist is obviously better than not to exist (at least in most cases, or I’m completely wrong about humanity).
 In another counterfactual you can claim that the descendants of slaves for instance don’t actually benefit from slavery, but that the negative consequences they suffer from the slavery of their forefathers don’t grow worse over time (see above) but tend to fade away.
 Their current predicament is caused by more recent events rather than old history.

 And there are numerous other problems (for example, if you go back sufficiently far in time, all of us have ancestors who were oppressed; should we all receive restitutions?).
 So, given all this, does justice require some form of reparation for the most serious and widespread human rights violations of the past?
 We may not know exactly how much we have to pay or what exactly we should do to right the wrong.
 We also don’t know exactly who should benefit or pay.
 And maybe there are conflicting movements: for some reasons, the injury grows over time, but perhaps for other reasons it diminishes (genetic exchange, diminishing rates of return on capital etc.).
 Nevertheless, it may be good public policy to admit the mistakes of the past and also to put your money where your mouth is, especially when it’s obvious that current generations continue to suffer to some extent (as is the case for African-Americans for instance).